DeanMauro/conductors/README.md

 <h2 align="center">:rocket: Postman :rocket:</h2>
 As a bonus, here's a Postman collection that automatically authenticates calls and refreshes the token before it expires.
+To use:
-To use, go to Import>Import from link and add https://www.getpostman.com/collections/21ccbf63948df8ae7a84
+1) Go to Import>Import from link and add https://www.getpostman.com/collections/21ccbf63948df8ae7a84
+2) Create a new Environment with the following variables: url, tenancyName, usernameOrEmailAddress, and password, matching each to your Orchestrator credentials.